-A specific due date is publicized on billing statements.
-Following registration, a monthly statement will be sent to each student's home address.
 In addition, for all balances not paid in full when due, the student is responsible for all costs incurred by the College to collect such debt.
-This may include, but is not limited to, collection costs, litigation/attorney fees, and court costs.
-Students who are unable to pay in full by the stipulated time may contact the Office of Student Business Services prior to the bill's due date to review the College's payment plan options.
+This may include, but is not limited to collection costs, litigation/attorney fees, and court costs.
+Students who are unable to pay in full by the stipulated time may contact Student Central prior to the bill's due date to review the College's payment plan options.

 Payment of the term bill may be made in person or by mail.
 Checks or money orders should be made payable to Keystone College.
 The College also accepts VISA, MasterCard, Discover, and American Express credit cards.
+Credit card payment can be made using the MyKC portal or in Student Central located on the first floor of Ward Hall.